nikitach507/offers-api-sdk/docs/plugins.md

 ## Example of Using Plugins

-You can register plugins when you initialize the `OffersClient`, or you can add them later using the `register_plugin()` method.
+You can register plugins when you initialize the `OffersClient`, or you can add them later using the `register_plugins()` method.

 ### Registering Plugins at Initialization